statikfintechllc/Ascend-Institute/README.md

 ## License

+> ⚠️ **LEGAL NOTICE:**
+> GremlinGPT is released under a Fair-Use License.
+Commercial, organizational, or enterprise use is **strictly prohibited** without a paid license.
+> Violators will be publicly disclosed and pursued for license infringement.

 Released under the GremlinGPT Fair Use License v1.0.
 Personal use only.
 Commercial use is prohibited unless licensed separately.

-See the [LICENSE](https://github.com/statikfintechllc/AscendAI/blob/master/About%20Us/LICENSE.md) file for full terms.
+*See the **[LICENSE](https://github.com/statikfintechllc/AscendAI/blob/master/About%20Us/LICENSE.md)** file for full terms.*

 ---